JSuryatenggara/ChIP-AP/wiki_markdowns/wiki_chipap_output.md

     <img src=https://raw.githubusercontent.com/JSuryatenggara/ChIP-AP/storage/images/Output/output_box_20.PNG>

-    **How does it look like?** Detailed output preview of this, step 18, 19, and 20 are combined below step 20
+    **How does it look like?** Detailed output preview of this step, step 18, 19, 20, and 21 are combined below step 21

 18. **Peaks annotation**.
 Performed by annotatePeaks from HOMER package.
 Each region in the concatenated list is annotated based on its genomic location for the genome specified.
 The process returns the same list of regions, with each entry row appended with various information pertaining to the gene name, database IDs, category, and instances of motif (if HOMER known motif matrix file is provided to ChIP-AP), etc.

     <img src=https://raw.githubusercontent.com/JSuryatenggara/ChIP-AP/storage/images/Output/output_box_21.PNG>

-    **How does it look like?** Detailed output preview step 18, 19, and 20 are combined below step 20
+    **How does it look like?** Detailed output preview of step 18, 19, 20, and 21 are combined below step 21

 19. **Fold enrichment calculations**.
 Performed by a custom script, with the help of samtools depth and view modules.
 For weighted peak center fold enrichment calculations in cases of narrow peak type datasets, the custom script sends out the reformatted genomic regions as command line arguments for multi-threaded samtools depth runs.
 Samtools depth returns a list of read depths at each base within the region and saves them in a temporary file.
 The script then reads the temporary files and determine the weighted peak centers and returns the read depth values along with the base locations.
 The custom script sends out the weighted peak center base locations as command line arguments for multi-threaded samtools view runs.
 Samtools view returns the read depth values at the given base locations.
 The custom script then calculates the fold enrichment values, corrected based on the ChIP-to-control normalization factor.